rllab-snu/Trust-Region-CVaR/README.md

 This is an official GitHub Repository for paper ([link](https://doi.org/10.1109/LRA.2022.3141829)):

-- D. Kim and S. Oh, “TRC: Trust region conditional value at risk for safe reinforcement learning,” IEEE Robotics and Automation Letters, vol. 7, no. 2, pp. 2621–2628, Apr.
+- Dohyeong Kim and Songhwai Oh, “TRC: Trust region conditional value at risk for safe reinforcement learning,” IEEE Robotics and Automation Letters, vol. 7, no. 2, pp. 2621–2628, Apr.
 2022.